Ares I: Schedule and cost

 NASA completed the Ares I system requirements review in January 2007.
 Project design was to have continued through the end of 2009, with development and qualification testing running concurrently through 2012.
 As of July 2009, flight articles were to have begun production towards the end of 2009 for a first launch in June 2011.
 Since 2006 the first launch of a human was planned for no later than 2014, which is four years after the planned retirement of the Space Shuttle.

 Delays in the Ares I development schedule due to budgetary pressures and unforeseen engineering and technical difficulties would have increased the gap between the end of the Space Shuttle program and the first operational flight of Ares I. Because the Constellation program was never allocated the funding originally projected, the total estimated cost to develop the Ares I through 2015 rose from $28 billion in 2006 to more than $40 billion in 2009.
 The Ares I-X project cost was $445 million.

 Originally scheduled for first test flights in 2011, the independent analysis by the Augustine Commission found in late 2009 that due to technical and financial problems Ares I was not likely to have had its first crewed launch until 2017–2019 under the current budget, or late 2016 with an unconstrained budget.
 The Augustine Commission also stated that Ares I and Orion would have an estimated recurring cost of almost $1 billion per flight.
 However, later financial analysis in March 2010 showed that the Ares I would have cost $1 billion or more to operate per flight had the Ares I flown just once a year.
 If the Ares I system were flown multiple times a year the marginal costs could have fallen to as low as $138 million per launch.
 In March 2010, NASA administrator Charlie Bolden testified to congress that the Ares I would cost $4–4.5 billion a year, and $1.6 billion per flight.
 The Ares I marginal cost was predicted to have been a fraction of the Shuttle's marginal costs even had it flown multiple times per year.
 By comparison, the cost of launching three astronauts on a crewed Russian Soyuz is $153 million.
 Representative Robert Aderholt stated in March 2010 that he had received a letter from NASA which claimed that it would have cost $1.1 billion to fly the Ares I rocket three times a year.

-On February 8, 2011, it was reported that Alliant Techsystems and Astrium proposed to use Ares I's first stage with the second stage from the Ariane 5 to form a new rocket named Liberty.
+On February 8, 2011, it was reported that Alliant Techsystems and Astrium proposed to use Ares I's first stage with a second stage derived from the Ariane 5 core stage to form a new rocket named Liberty.